cegme/MADden/demo_script_cikm2012.md

 It provides data-parallel implementations of mathematical, statistical and machine-learning methods for structured and unstructured data.
 MADlib is a product of collaboration between Berkeley, University of Wisconsin, University of Florida and Greenplum.
-As one of the contributors, we contributed a linear-chain conditional random field(CRF) learning and inference module to MADlib for part of speech tagging.
-CRFs are the state of art probabilistic models on a number of real-world tasks including NLP tasks such as POS, NER.
-I will demo two APIs supported in MADlib for part of speech tagging.
+As one of the contributors, we developped a linear-chain conditional random field(CRF) learning and inference module for part of speech tagging.
+CRFs are the state of art probabilistic models on a number of real-world tasks such as POS, NER.
+Now I will demo two APIs supported in MADlib for part of speech tagging.

 #### 3. Parallel linear-chain CRF training.